geronimus/jslib/functions/resolve-type-name/README.md

 # resolveTypeName

-Identifies the type of a value, whether the type is primitive, complex, or extended.
+Gives the name of the type of a value, whether that type is a primitive, an object literal, or an object returned by a constructor function.

 - If the value is a primitive type (eg, `boolean`, `number`, `string` ), then it returns the name of that type.